Breathless (1960 film): Plot

-Michel Poiccard is a young and impulsive criminal in Paris who idolizes American movie gangsters, especially Humphrey Bogart.
-Michel steals a car in Marseille and heads for Paris.
-On the way, he is pursued by a motorcycle cop.
-When the officer tries to arrest him, Michel impulsively shoots and kills him, then flees.

-Now a wanted man, Michel arrives in Paris and seeks out Patricia Franchini, an American student and aspiring journalist who sells the New York Herald Tribune on the streets of Paris.
-Michel is romantically obsessed with Patricia and tries to convince her to run away with him to Italy.
-At first, she is uncertain about their relationship and about Michel’s criminal behavior.
+Michel Poiccard, a young and brash criminal who idolizes American movie gangsters, steals a car in Marseille and heads for Paris.
+On the Route nationale 7, he impulsively shoots and kills a motorcycle policeman after being pursued for crossing a solid line.
+Now a wanted man, he arrives in Paris and seeks out Patricia Franchini, an American student and aspiring journalist, with whom he had a recent affair.
+Patricia wants to study at the Sorbonne and sells the New York Herald Tribune on the Champs-Élysées.
+Michel ultimately persuades Patricia to sleep with him again, though she remains uncertain about their relationship and Michel's criminal behavior, and is unwilling to accede to his desire to run away to Rome together.

-Michel hides out in Patricia’s apartment and various hotel rooms, trying to evade the police while also attempting to collect money he is owed by various acquaintances.
-He is reckless, self-assured, and constantly talking, while Patricia is more introspective, trying to figure out what she wants from life, from love, and from Michel.
+Michel hides out in Patricia's apartment and various hotel rooms, trying to evade the police while also attempting to collect money he is owed by various acquaintances.
+The police eventually identifies him as the RN7 murderer, and his photograph is published on the front covers of major newspapers.
+When questioned by a detective, Patricia initially refuses to turn him in, and loses the other detective tailing her.

-Patricia becomes increasingly suspicious of Michel’s criminal activities.
-She begins to suspect he killed the policeman.
-Though she seems drawn to his energy and bravado, she is also repelled by his instability and unpredictability.

-Eventually, Patricia contacts the police and reveals Michel’s location, unsure of whether she wants to protect him or destroy him.
-When the police arrive, Michel tries to flee, but is shot in the back as he runs through the street.
-He collapses, mortally wounded.

-As he lies dying, Michel speaks a few cryptic words to Patricia.
-She repeats them to a police officer, puzzled, then looks directly into the camera and touches her lips, mirroring Michel’s frequent gesture.
-Patricia questions the meaning of Michel’s final words, trying to understand him as he curses her in French.
+While waiting for an acquaintance to help him cash a check, Michel and Patricia hide out at the house of a friend's friend.
+Patricia ultimately contacts the police and reveals Michel's location, unsure of whether she wants to protect him or destroy him.
+Michel refuses to flee and is shot in the back when the police arrive.
+He runs through the street and collapses, mortally wounded.
+As he lies dying, Michel speaks a few cryptic words to Patricia, which she struggles to understand.
+She then looks directly into the camera and touches her lips, mirroring Michel's frequent gesture.